qutoh/LMRL/README.md

 * Make sure JIT model loading is enabled if you need to save VRAM between worldgen and gameplay, otherwise load the model(s) you expect it to need in the Developer menu on the left (need to switch to 'Power User' or 'Developer' with the tabs on the bottom to see) This setting is located at the top left next to 'Status: Running' in Settings.
 * pip install -r requirements.txt in the root folder with main.py in a command prompt.
 * run main.py.
 A short wait is normal before the main menu appears with the TCOD window.
 Keep both windows open - this is necessary because Python still lives in the 13th century for threading.
 Worldgen will not be possible until models say they are loaded in the console window.
+*
+### 7. Porting
+It shouldn't be too much work to move it over to your toaster running gentoo or whatever.
+Really the only thing especially windows-oriented is the notification library.